Platform hooks

 logout

-This hook is called when an explicit or implicit logout occurs (it is called just before the session is dropped)
+This platform hook is called when an explicit or implicit logout occurs (it is called just before the session is dropped)

 Java